LilianDK/llm-playground/README.md

 - [Bootswatch](https://bootswatch.com/) - Cosmetics
 - [Python](https://www.python.org/) - API connector

+## ⛏️ TO DO <a name = "built_using"></a>
+- Fix the summarization functionality (wrong page is retrieved)
+- Improve the summarization prompt (so far just a bad prompt is embedded)
+- Adding docker container
+- Included other LLM API, maybe cohere
+- Adding chatbot functionality

 ## ✍️ Authors <a name = "authors"></a>
 - [@LilianDK](https://github.com/LilianDK/llm-playground) - Idea & Initial work
 - [@mfmezger](https://github.com/mfmezger) - Supporting with the nasty Python stuff